 Ignatian Service, Minor

-Saint Louis University's Ignatian Service minor (iServe@SLU) is a cross-disciplinary program that focuses on integrating reflection, leadership, professional formation and community engagement through project-based service-learning that challenges students to help transform St. Louis city while the city transforms their education.
+Saint Louis University’s Ignatian service minor integrates reflection, leadership and professional formation through project-based community engagement.
+Be challenged to help transform a city while the city transforms your education.

 |Ignatian Service Requirements|

 |SERV 3000||Ignatian Leadership and Service||3|

 |SERV 4960||Capstone: My Ignatian Mission Beyond SLU: Discernment and Vocation||3|